|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 We are an American and Thai owned company which collects DNA samples for testing in an American laboratory, as the Thailand corporate partner of a leading USA based laboratory, the DNA Diagnostics Center (DDC), which has been doing DNA relationship testing (such as paternity tests) since 1996, and has multiple safeguards against both human and laboratory error as achieved by their multiple certifications and professional laboratory inspections below.
 We also have methods to assure you that your DNA sample maintains its integrity.

-Our American expat physicist is present in our office most of the time, and reachable by phone at other times, who you can come and talk with, review sample reports, and ask him any questions.
+You can speak face to face with our American expat physicist in or office or reach him by phone at other times.
 He came to Thailand from Washington, D.C., in 1994, because the American government's Asia Regional Office is in Bangkok, Thailand.
 Instead of eventually going back, he started a family in Thailand and has lived continuously in Thailand since that time.
 He has experience in investigations in Thailand going back to the 1990s.

 He dealt with DNA testing here for the first time in 1996, using a variety of laboratories until choosing the DDC for its quality, support, and promptness.